jamesmh/coravel/DocsV2/docs/Cli/README.md

 ## Events And Listeners

-To generate Coravel events and corresponding listeners, use the command:
+You may generate events and corresponding listeners:

 `coravel event new [eventName] [listenerName]`